sickboydroid/90-days-DSA-Challange/Notes/network/networking course/OSI Model.md

 # OSI Model

+> [Click here](https://youtube.com/playlist?list=PLowKtXNTBypH19whXTVoG3oKSuOcw_XeW) to go the actual playlist of **Ben Eater**.
+> All of the notes are from his videos (including screenshots).
+> Thanks **Ben** for such a great content!

 - OSI model stands for Open System Inter-connection model

 ![OSI Model](assets/osi-model-7-layers.svg)

 ## Physical layer

-1. Ethernet cable has 4 pairs of wires (total 8 different wires).
-1 bod = 1 symbol/sec.
-We send info over copper wire by varying volatages.
+1. **Ethernet cable** has 4 pairs of wires (total 8 different wires)

+   - 1 bod = 1 symbol/sec.
+   - We send info over copper wire by varying volatages.

-   - 1 pair sends and other pair receives.
-Remaining two pairs are used rarely
-2. Fiber Optics works on the principle of total internal reflection.
-Here as well we can say 0 is light on and 1 is light off.
+2. **Fiber Optics** works on the principle of total internal reflection.
+Here as well we can say **0** is light on and **1** is light off.
-3. Radio Waves can also be used for sending information.
+3. **Radio Waves** can also be used for sending information.
 Shifting phases of waves can help in sending 0s and 1s.

 ---

-1. Clock synchronization is very important while transferring data over a network
+1. **Clock synchronization** is very important while transferring data over a network
-2. Clock slip is the phenomenon when clocks are out of sync and we read some extra or some less bits which corrupt our message
+2. **Clock slip** is the phenomenon when clocks are out of sync and we read some extra or some less bits which corrupt our message

-3. One way to sync clocks is using GPS.
-GPS's have atomic clocks which are pretty accurate.
-4. Second solution is to embed atomic clocks inside systems
+Ways to sync clocks:

+- Use GPS
+- Embed atomic clocks
-5. Other solution is to send a clock signal for syncing the clocks of sender and receiver
+- Send a clock signal for syncing
-6. In practice, we mix clock with data.
+- In practice, we use **Manchester coding**:

+  - First sync clocks via signal
-    - For example if 0V was 0 and 5V was 1 before, now we are sayin that transition from 0V to 5V is 1 and transition from 5V to 0V is 0
+  - Then use transitions instead of absolute values.
+For example if 0V was 0 and 5V was 1 before, now we are saying that transition from 0V to 5V is 1 and transition from 5V to 0V is 0
   - So even if the receivers clock isn't perfectly synced it can still read the incoming data properly

- - It is called Manchester coding

 ---

 ## Data Link Layer

-### Point to Point data link
+### Point to Point Data Link

 Data is shared b/w two computers connected at the two ends of an ethernet cable or fibre optic cable.

-**How does the receiver know the byte boundry?**
-    *Framing* is the answer.
+**How does the receiver know the byte boundry?** *Framing* is the answer.

-#### HDLC framing format
+#### HDLC Framing Format

-In HDLC (High LEvel Data Link Control) protocol we use 0111110 as a flag to indicate that a new frame starts after it.
+In HDLC (High Level Data Link Control) protocol we use **0111110** as a flag to indicate that a new frame starts after it.
 So the receiver knows that the first byte starts after this flag

-If the data contains five 1's in consecutive, **bit stuffing** is performed.
-So in order to prevent the receiver from mistakingly mis-interpretting the data as flag, 0 is inserted after the four 1's and the receiver is said to ignore it
+If the actual data contains five 1's in consecutive, **bit stuffing** is performed.
+So in order to prevent the receiver from mistakingly mis-interpretting the data as flag, 0 is inserted after the four 1's and the receiver is expected to ignore it

-> Ethernet has different mecahnism.
-Inter-frame gap (IFG) is a gap when there is no data sent (0V) and then it sends **Preamble** which is a 56 bits long alternating 0's and 1's.
+> Ethernet has a different mechanism. **Inter-frame gap (IFG)** is a gap when there is no data sent (0V in case of wire) and then it sends **Preamble** which is a 56 bits long alternating 0's and 1's.
->    - Something like this -------------1010101010...101011
+    - Something like this: -------[IFG]--------1010101010...101011
->    - The last 11 informs the receiver that after this 11 the upcoming bit is data
+    - The last 11 informs the receiver that after this 11 the upcoming bit is data
 > Large frames mean efficiency but if receiver misreads some byte then it will misread everything after that until new frame starts.
-Ethernet Frame sizes vary from 64-1500 bytes usually.
+> Ethernet Frame sizes vary from **64-1500 bytes** usually.

-#### PPP framing format
+#### PPP (Point-to-Point) Framing Format

 PPP uses the same HDLC framing.
 There is flag byte (0111110) at the beginning.